waqasu1290-lab/Student-media-Player/README.txt

 GETTING STARTED:
 ----------------
-1. Double-click "StudentMediaPlayer.exe" to launch
+1. Double-click "StudentMediaPlayer.py" to launch
 2. Click "Files" to add your music files
 3. Click any song to start playing
 4. Use the control buttons to manage playback